theberrigan/s3-deploy/README.md

 - After changes are merged into master branch, checkout master branch, run tests one more time, and publish this package to npm repository.

 ## Changelog

+### 0.2.0

+**API additons**

+- Adding new command line parameter `--gzip`.
+When this is added, all files will be gzipped before sending them to Amazon S3.

 ### 0.1.7